xpgram/advance-wars/src/00 - Todo List.md

 - The drop animation will require at least two additional TrackCars.
 - The original TrackCar just hangs for a second while the other two do their thing.
 I think I'd have to go out of my way to change this.

-- [x] Dig into IWS and change all visible binaries to 3 frame opacity transitions.
-  CommandMenuGUI's transition is ~incredibly~ subtle: 3 frames on a sqrt curve.
-  But you still feel it.

-- [x] Extract menu cursor from the GUIs
-  - [x] Finish extracting own-cursor-draw from CommandMenu
-  - [x] Extract own-cursor-draw from ShopMenu

 Post Function:
   I don't remember what post function means.
 - [ ] Drop Cmds use IconTitle and the held unit preview is passed in.